Arvin Brown: Life and career

-Born in Los Angeles, California, Brown made his Broadway directorial debut with a 1970 revival of Noël Coward's Hay Fever.
+Born in Los Angeles, Brown made his Broadway directorial debut with a 1970 revival of Noël Coward's Hay Fever.

 Under Brown, Long Wharf produced more than 200 plays, some 70 of which were staged by Brown himself.
 His specialty at Long Wharf and in New York was realistic American plays of the mid 20th century, often in revival.
 Notable Brown-directed productions include works by Arthur Miller (The Crucible, A View From the Bridge), Eugene O'Neill (A Touch of the Poet), and Rod Serling (Requiem for a Heavyweight).
 His directing credits also include The National Health (1974), Ah, Wilderness!
 (1975), Watch on the Rhine (1980), Privates On Parade (1982), American Buffalo (1983), Open Admissions (1984), Private Lives (1992), and The Twilight of the Golds (1993).
 Brown also has carved out a career as a director of operas, including Porgy and Bess at the Metropolitan Opera in New York.